Pomax/node-flickrapi/README.md

   // only performs authentication, without building the Flickr API.
   noAPI: true,

-  // supress the default console logging on successful authentication.
+  // suppress the default console logging on successful authentication.
   silent: true,

+  // suppress the default progress bars in stdout
+  progress: false

   ...
 }